webda2l/symfony-docs/serializer/encoders.rst

 that's done automatically!

-If you're not using :ref:`autoconfigure <services-autoconfigure>`, make sure to register your class as a service and tag it with ``serializer.encoder``:
+If you're not using :ref:`autoconfigure <services-autoconfigure>`, make sure to register your class as a service and tag it with :ref:`serializer.encoder <reference-dic-tags-serializer-encoder>`:

 .. configuration-block::